-Office: LSK 4065

-Office hours: Wed.
-2 p.m. -3 p.m. or by appointment
+Office: LSK 4065 Office hours: Tues.
+3 pm - 4 pm or by appointment Email: imjing@ust.hk

-Email: imjing@ust.hk

 COURSE OVERVIEW & OBJECTIVE

 Operations is one of the primary functions of a firm, concerned with the transformation of inputs (e.g., raw material, labor, capital, and information) into outputs (goods or services).
 Whereas marketing focuses on the demand for the product, finance provides the capital for the product, and operations produces and delivers the product, including procurement, production, distribution, warehousing, and retailing, with the objective of creating competitive advantage for the enterprise.